VershaR1791/Stock-Analysis/README.md

 ![2017_Results](https://user-images.githubusercontent.com/84694664/125178600-b3b0bf80-e1b4-11eb-8df3-a6a1d8796fe1.png)

 The following table is the summary of the stock returns at the end of the year 2018.
 This seems to have been a difficult year for almost all companies since their returns were negative.
 The only 2 companies which did reasonably well were *'ENPH'* and *'RUN'*.
-It's to be noted that *'RUN'* had an increased stock return inspite of a lowered return for other companies.
+It has to be noted that *'RUN'* had an increased stock return inspite of a lowered return for other companies.

 ![2018_Results](https://user-images.githubusercontent.com/84694664/125178603-b7444680-e1b4-11eb-99af-54b6bf9ed523.png)